 The asset's or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.

 Following is a description of the valuation methodologies used for assets at fair value.
-Except for the revisions resulting from the adoption of ASU 2015-10 and ASU 2015-12, there have been no changes in the methodologies used at December 31, 2015 and 2014.
+There have been no changes in the methodologies used at December 31, 2016 and 2015.